POW2KOR/adaptive_autosar/README.md

 The actual build instructions are the same, regardless if you use the `build_env` to build or not.

+The build will typically require more than 40-50 GB of memory because it has a high degree of parallelism.
+If you don't have that much phyiscal RAM on your machine, follow [this guide](docs/bazel_tips_and_tricks.md#increasing-the-size-of-the-swap) to increase the size of the swap.

 ## The actual build steps

 The current Bazel build is based on [rules_foreign_cc](https://github.com/bazelbuild/rules_foreign_cc) for building